Alejjaandro/ecommerce-MERN/README.md

 **You can check the fully functional project here:**
 https://alejjaandro-ecommerce-project.netlify.app

-It might take a moment to charge all the products from the database because the DB is hosted in [render](https://render.com/), and the free tier spin down after 15 minutes of inactivity, so the first request after the service is spun down make take a while, but subsequent requests should be faster.
+It might take a moment to charge all the products from the database because the DB is hosted in [render](https://render.com/), and the free tier shuts down after 15 minutes of inactivity, so the first request after the service is shut down may take a bit, but subsequent requests should be faster.

 ## Requirements
 Please check that you have installed: